- Doesn’t use a lot of text

 - Information coming in from multiple sources with multiple reading levels and varying degrees of clarity

 The following web resources below are considered an Interactive because they can communicate your message effectively and creatively, and can connect to, or include different applications and resources.
 Most require an account created or to use an existing Gmail, Microsoft, (Twitter, Facebook) account :

 2. This will allow you to access available tutorials on the applications:

-3. Your task is to design an interactive image that helps presents your message in a simple, creative and visual way.
+3. Your task is to design an interactive image that helps present your message in a simple, creative, and visual way.

 - Locate an image (preferably copyright-free) that supports your message.